 Hearing Day Themes and Materials

-Each year, WHO develops a theme, key messages and information materials (like posters, banners, infographics, social media assets, promotional materials like T-shirts, caps etc.) which are then shared widely through WHO’s regional and country offices and their partners.
-The materials are made available in the six UN languages (Arabic, Chinese, English, French, Spanish and Russian).
-Partner organisations across the world use and often adapt these resources undertake activities on and around the day.
+Each year, WHO develops a theme, key messages and information materials (like posters, banners, infographics, social media assets, promotional materials like T-shirts, caps, etc.) which are then shared widely through WHO’s regional and country offices and their partners.
+The materials are made available in the six UN languages (Arabic, Chinese, English, French, Spanish, and Russian).
+Partner organizations across the world use and often adapt these resources to undertake activities on and around the day.

 Themes for WHO World hearing day